Getting sick pay when you're pregnant

 Then you’ll start getting any maternity pay you’re entitled to.

-Problems getting sick pay
+If you have problems getting sick pay